 If you manage to put together an AAP in 30 days…

-One of the required reports in an AAP includes a review of how you did in the annual percentage placement goals that you set in the previous year’s plan.
-So even if you scramble to throw together an AAP in 30 days, you’ll have to admit to the agency that you didn’t keep up with your obligations.
+Even if you manage to throw together an AAP in 30 days, you’re not out of the woods yet.
+One of the required reports in an AAP includes a review of how you did in the annual percentage placement goals for race/ethnicity and gender that you set in the previous year’s plan.
+Another required report provides a three-year lookback on applicant and hire data for protected veterans and individuals with disabilities.
+So even if you put together an AAP in 30 days, you’ll have to admit to the agency that you didn’t keep up with your obligations.
 This starts the audit on the wrong foot, and means that you’re guaranteed to be cited for a recordkeeping violation.

 During the audit, in addition to reviewing and questioning your data, the OFCCP may scour your employment records, interview managers and employees, and contact rejected applicants.
 Some audits are resolved in a few weeks, while others can drag on for a year or longer.
 If the agency finds evidence of discrimination, it may order you to:

 - Give “back pay” to affected employees or applicants (this is the amount of wages the agency calculates the individuals would have earned if you hadn’t discriminated against them)

 - Pay interest (compounded quarterly) on that back pay